-This measure, Appropriate Emergency Department Fever Management for Children with Sickle Cell Disease, assesses the percentage of children younger than 18 years of age identified as having sickle cell disease presenting to an ED with fever during the measurement year who received parenteral broad-spectrum antibiotic treatment within 60 minutes following initial contact.
+This measure, Appropriate Emergency Department Pain Management for Children with Sickle Cell Disease, assesses the percentage of children younger than 18 years of age identified as having SCD presenting to an ED with severe pain who had a parenteral analgesic within 60 minutes following initial contact and a pain assessment within 30 minutes following analgesic administration during the measurement year.
 A higher proportion indicates better performance, as reflected by appropriate treatment.
 This measure was tested using medical record data.
-There are no existing quality measures for appropriate management of fever in the ED in children with SCD.
+There are no existing quality measures for pain management in the ED for children with SCD presenting with an acute pain episode.